MercuryTechnologies/hs-temporal-sdk/docs/command-queue.md

 1. **Command Generation**: Normal workflow execution adds commands to the queue
 2. **Blocked State Detection**: When all threads block, the scheduler triggers a flush
-3. **Command Flushing**: The flusher thread sends commands to Temporal
+3. **Command Flushing**: The scheduler thread sends commands to Temporal
 4. **Activation Processing**: New activations unblock threads, which may generate more commands

 The [Sequence Management](sequence-management.md) system matches responses back to the original requests, letting workflows know when operations complete.